VTwin90/UN-PERFECT-DATE/README.md

 ### **Acknowledgments**

-I would like thank my mentor **[Maranatha Ilesanmi](https://github.com/mbilesanmi)** for all help throughout our project calls.
+I would like to thank my mentor **[Maranatha Ilesanmi](https://github.com/mbilesanmi)** for all help throughout our project calls.

-Thanks to graduate CI student **[Daisy McGirr](https://github.com/Daisy-McG)** for letting me use her test template and structure for making my own testing document.
+Thanks to **[Daisy McGirr](https://github.com/Daisy-McG)** for letting me use her test template and structure for making my own testing document.

 Thanks to the **CI Slack Community** for feedback, motivation and assitance.